scottprahl/grheat/README.rst

 The implementations are based on standard heat-conduction results, especially:

-- H. S. Carslaw and J. C. Jaeger, *Conduction of Heat in Solids*
+- Carslaw, H. S., and Jaeger, J. C., *Conduction of Heat in Solids*
-- Scott A. Prahl, "Charts to rapidly estimate temperature following laser irradiation," Proc.
+- Prahl, Scott A., "Charts to rapidly estimate temperature following laser irradiation," Proc.
 SPIE 2391 (1995)